Tigrayans: Oriental Orthodoxy

-Another pivotal moment for Tigrayan Christianity is the arrival of the Nine Saints (ቱዐታት ቅዱሳን) during the late 5th to early 6th century CE.
+Another pivotal moment for Ethiopian Christianity is the arrival of the Nine Saints (ቱዐታት ቅዱሳን) during the late 5th to early 6th century CE.
 These ascetic monks, traditionally said to have come from the Byzantine Syria, are credited with reviving Christian monasticism in the Aksumite realm following the conversion of King Ezana.
 Settling in different parts of northern Ethiopia and Eritrea, particularly in Tigray, they established monasteries, schools, and churches, translated biblical and patristic texts into Geʽez, and promoted Miaphysite doctrine and monastic discipline.

 Among the most prominent foundations associated with the Nine Saints are the monasteries of Debre Damo (founded by Abuna Aregawi), Abuna Yemata Guh, Abba Pantalewon, Mata Mekel, Mesḥa, and May Qoybah which became hubs of theological learning and spiritual authority, and played a key role in shaping Ethiopian monastic architecture, hymnography, and liturgy.
 The saints are also credited with standardizing the use of the Geʽez language for liturgical purposes and transmitting elements of Syriac and Coptic Christian thought into the Ethiopian context.
-The legacy of the Nine Saints adds to Tigray’s reputation as a cradle of Ethiopian Orthodox monasticism and theological development.
+The legacy of the Nine Saints adds to Ethiopia’s reputation as a cradle of Ethiopian Orthodox monasticism and theological development.

 Tigray is also home to some of the oldest and most significant churches such as the Church of Our Lady Mary of Zion, Abreha we Atsbeha, Teka Tesfay, but also numerous rock-hewn churches, many of which are believed to predate the more famous monolithic churches of Lalibela.
 Numbering over 120, they contain mural iconography that reflects a synthesis of Byzantine, Coptic, and local Ethiopian styles, depicting biblical scenes, saints, and angels with distinct Tigrayan features and attire.